-Emerging evidence indicates that metastatic outgrowth at distal organs requires the complex interplay between cancer cells and the stromal cells, a process commonly referred to as “seed and soil hypothesis”.
-The ‘soil’, brain, is composed of specific cell types: functional neurons and supporting glial cells.
-This unique brain microenvironment not only decides the outgrowth of metastatic cancer cells, but also contributes to therapy resistance.
-Meanwhile, the ‘seed’, invaded cancer cells, modifies the surrounding brain stromal cells.
-Thus, the lab is applying innovated approaches to dissect the crosstalk between cancer cells and the brain microenvironment at various stages of metastatic development, to identify potential targets to prevent and/or treat brain metastasis.
+Emerging evidence indicates that metastatic outgrowth at distal organs requires the complex interplay between cancer cells and stromal cells, a process commonly referred to as “seed and soil hypothesis”.
+The “soil”, specifically the brain, is composed of distinct cell types: functional neurons and supporting glial cells.
+Not only does this unique brain microenvironment determine the outgrowth of metastatic cancer cells, but it also contributes to therapy resistance.
+Meanwhile, the “seeds”, or the invaded cancer cells, modify the surrounding brain stromal cells.
+Thus, the lab is applying innovative approaches to dissect the crosstalk between cancer cells and the brain microenvironment at various stages of metastatic development to identify potential targets to prevent and/or treat brain metastasis.

 Zou, Y., Watters, A., Cheng, N., Perry, C.E., Xu, K., Alicea, G.M., Parris, JL,D., Baraban, E., Ray, P., Nayak, A., Xu, X., Herlyn, M., Murphy, M.E., Weeraratna, A.T., Schug, Z.T., Chen, Q. “Polyunsaturated Fatty Acids from Astrocytes Activate PPAR Gamma Signaling in Cancer Cells to Promote Brain Metastasis” Cancer Discov.
 2019 Oct 2. pii: CD-19-0270. doi: 10.1158/2159-8290.CD-19-0270.